Napoleon Hill wrote two of my all-time favorite books, Outwitting the Devil and Three Feet from Gold.

 I have watched companies (not small either) lack knowledge and patience, add to that a short attention span, and quit before ever seeing success.
 You can do that when you are using someone else’s money, but you can’t when you have less money.

 Sometimes with less, you tend to make better decisions, better planning, and more of an entrepreneurial mind.

 Three Feet from Gold is one of my all-time favorite stories.
 I love it when the person you thought was least likely to succeed does.

 This is also is an example of how successful people can be from all walks of life.

 What does it take?

 - Common Sense, Tenacity, and the Mentality of a Rocky Balboa.

-I have Rocky Balboa on my exercise room wall as a reminder that life takes a fighter and that you can be successful no matter where you begin.
+I have the Rocky Balboa poster above on my exercise room wall as a reminder that life takes a fighter and that you can succeed no matter where you begin.